mmycin/commander/README.md

    The tool checks for absolute paths, extra whitespace, or forbidden characters (spoiler: no backticks or markdown).
 6. **Run?**

-   * If you invoked `commander run`, it submits the command to your local Nushell shell.
+   * If you invoked `commander run`, it submits the command to your local Terminal shell.
    * If you used `commander gen`, it simply prints the command to STDOUT.
 7. **Show & Done**
    You either copy & paste the command, or watch it execute live.
 No middleman.